 The city holds a yearly festival for the Indigenous Otomi and fortunately I was lucky enough to be visiting during this time.
 It really was an incredible site to behold!

 Despite only spending a few days in Querétaro, I really enjoyed the layout and cleanliness of the city.
-It isn’t massively overbearing like Mexico City or Guadalajara but it’s big enough that you won’t get bored.
+It isn’t massively overbearing like Mexico City, Mexico or Guadalajara but it’s big enough that you won’t get bored.

 While this post isn’t providing you with a lot of useful information, hopefully it succeeds in outlining the charm of this city, centrally located in Mexico!
 Querétaro is definitely worth a visit!